AlexanderDewhirst/networking_time_series_collection/README.md

 The data collection phase consists of a Python script which is scheduled regularly to collect port occupancy and network packet time series data.
 Each job starts a new round, effectively batching the collected time series data.
 For each round, two classes overriding an instance of `threading.Thread` in the directory `/threads` {`ScannerThread` and `SnifferThread`} are called.
 These call the respective services in directory `/services` (`scanner` and `Sniffer`).
 Each Thread class then stores the data in the SQLite3 database.

 The neural network modeling phase uses a convolutional neural network (CNN), a recurrent neural network (RNN), and an autoencoder (AE).
 The CNN extracts local features in port usage.
 The RNN, which uses Long Short-Term Memory (LMTM) network, extracts temporal features in port usage.
-Finally, the AE compresses and decompresses the data in order to generalize features to detect anomalies for unlabeled data.
+Finally, the AE compresses and decompresses the data in order to generalize features and detect anomalies with unlabeled data.

 ### Data Structure